Melanin: Eumelanin

 Part of the structural formula of eumelanin. "(COOH)" can be COOH or H, or (more rarely) other substituents.
 The arrow denotes where the polymer continues.

 Eumelanin (lit. 'true melanin') has two forms linked to 5,6-dihydroxyindole (DHI) and 5,6-dihydroxyindole-2-carboxylic acid (DHICA).
-DHI-derived eumelanin is dark brown or black and insoluble, and DHICA -derived eumelanin which is lighter and soluble in alkali.
+DHI-derived eumelanin is dark brown or black and insoluble, and DHICA -derived eumelanin is lighter and soluble in alkali.
 Both eumelanins arise from the oxidation of tyrosine in specialized organelles called melanosomes.
 This reaction is catalyzed by the enzyme tyrosinase.
 The initial product, dopaquinone can transform into either 5,6-dihydroxyindole (DHI) or 5,6-dihydroxyindole-2-carboxylic acid (DHICA).
 DHI and DHICA are oxidized and then polymerize to form the two eumelanins.

 In natural conditions, DHI and DHICA often co-polymerize, resulting in a range of eumelanin polymers.
 These polymers contribute to the variety of melanin components in human skin and hair, ranging from light yellow/red pheomelanin to light brown DHICA-enriched eumelanin and dark brown or black DHI-enriched eumelanin.
 These final polymers differ in solubility and color.

 Analysis of highly pigmented (Fitzpatrick type V and VI) skin finds that DHI-eumelanin comprises the largest portion, approximately 60–70%, followed by DHICA-eumelanin at 25–35%, and pheomelanin only 2–8%.
 Notably, while an enrichment of DHI-eumelanin occurs in during sun tanning, it is accompanied by a decrease in DHICA-eumelanin and pheomelanin.
 A small amount of black eumelanin in the absence of other pigments causes grey hair.
 A small amount of eumelanin in the absence of other pigments causes blond hair.
 Eumelanin is present in the skin and hair, etc.